telstra/open-kilda/docs/guidelines/project-structure-conventions.md

   │    │    └── network-storm-topology
   │    │         └...
   │    │
-  │    ├── testing                     # Functional, ATDD and other tests
+  │    ├── testing                     # Functional, performance and other tests
   │    │    ├── test-library
   │    │    │    └...
   │    │    ├── functional-tests